-Alcohol Rehab at Profound Treatment in Los Angeles, California: Personalized Care for Lasting Sobriety
+Alcohol Rehab in Los Angeles, California: Personalized Care for Lasting Recovery

-Many people associate substance abuse with illicit drug addiction, and more so now with prescription drug addiction as well.
-However, alcohol addiction is a common form of substance abuse that impacts countless lives.
-As the National Institute on Alcohol Abuse and Alcoholism (NIAAA) notes, 28.9 million (10.2%) people had alcohol use disorder (AUD).
-Thus, the prevalence of alcohol addiction speaks to the need to understand how alcohol addiction develops and impacts you.
-Further, at Profound Treatment, we recognize that alcohol addiction is more challenging to identify than other addictions.
+Many people associate substance abuse with illicit drug addiction, such as abusing heroin and cocaine.
+Additionally, the public is more aware of prescription drug abuse because of the opioid crisis.
+However, many people overlook that alcohol addiction is a common form of substance abuse that impacts countless lives.
+As the National Institute on Alcohol Abuse and Alcoholism (NIAAA) notes, 28.9 million (10.2%) people have alcohol use disorder (AUD).
+Thus, the prevalence of alcohol addiction highlights the need to understand how alcohol addiction impacts you or a loved one.

 Understanding Alcohol Addiction